SEC579: Virtualization and Software-Defined Security New

 - Evaluate virtual firewalls, intrusion detection and prevention systems, and other security infrastructure

-- Evaluate security for private and hybrid cloud environments
+- Evaluate security for converged and software-defined environments

 - Perform vulnerability assessments and penetration tests in virtual and private cloud environments, and acquire forensic evidence